 - a) All development within the Residential I designation, as shown on Schedule 1, shall be within a Low-Rise Building.
-The Residential I designation shall support residential dwelling units, including apartments and all forms of townhouses. - b) In addition to the identified permitted residential uses, Day Care Facilities and other uses accessory to the identified permitted residential uses are also permitted.

-c) The uses permitted within the Residential I designation may be further refined through the Zoning By-law to ensure that new development is appropriate in the context of the adjacent and surrounding community.
+In addition to the land uses permitted by the policies of this Plan, the Residential I designation shall support residential dwelling units, including apartments and all forms of townhouses. - b) In addition to the identified permitted uses, uses accessory to any of the identified permitted uses are also permitted. - c) The uses permitted within the Residential I designation may be further refined through the Zoning By-law to ensure that new development is appropriate in the context of the adjacent and surrounding community.